 Renovation and maintenance tips for wrought ironwork

-A step by step guide to prepare old ironwork for painting by removing rust and flaking paint from wrought iron and mild steel gates and railings.
+The best ways to remove rust and flaky paint from iron railings and gatesand A step by step guide to prepare old ironwork for painting by removing rust and stripping flaking paint from wrought iron and mild steel gates and railings.

 The hard way, by hand with a wire brush and sandpaper.

-The easy way expensive though!, hiring a sand blaster or removing the ironwork and taking it off to a sand blasting specialist.
+The easy way expensive though!, hiring a sand blaster or removing the ironwork and taking it to a specialist sand blasting company.

 Quick and cheap way using wire brush attachments and a drill.